Hyddan/node-couch/README.md

 #### Bulk delete documents
 Here each document in the array is expected to have the CouchDb internal properties _id & _rev.
 This can be be achieved by first fetching the document using `_couchDb.get()`, making the updates to that document and then passing it to this function.

-* documents - Array<Object>.
+* documents - Array&lt;Object&gt;.
 Array of documents to delete.
 * onSuccess - Function.
 Will get an array of status objects, an array of successfule status objects and an array of failed status objects as arguments.
 * onError - Function.
 Will get an error message as argument.